 Can I take a tour to the Durdle Door and Lulworth Cove?

 I could not find any day tours from London to the Durdle Door.
 If you would like to do a Durdle Door tour, you will have to travel some of the way from London on your own.
-Check out this tour of the Durdle Door and Lulworth Cove from Bournemouth.
+From Waterloo station, you can catch a train to Bournemouth which takes about two hours.
+(Check train schedule and prices here) Then do a tour like this one from there.

 Is the Durdle Door accessible?